MattPinder/MastersProject/README.md

 * RETRY OGDRAW WITH CHLORO_RO5.GBK
 * Check number_5 job and kick off 17k_1 job
 * Investigate remaining issues with chloroplast annotation

+# 28 June 2017

+## Mitochondrion
+* Number 4	- Still an area of low coverage, though off to one side...
+* Number 5	- Still an area of low coverage in the centre
+* 17k_1		- Not terrible but still questionable...

+* Starting 17k_2 (overlap_filtering_setting = --max_diff 400 --max_cov 2200 --min_cov 5 --bestn 10 --n_core 6)
+* Good hit same stats as previous run - 000022F 000024568:E~000030828:B~000005413:B~000024568:E ctg_linear 41543 158632
+  * 17k_1 -				000019F 000024568:E~000030828:B~000005413:B~000024568:E ctg_linear 41543 158632

+* Starting 17k_3 (overlap_filtering_setting = --max_diff 800 --max_cov 1200 --min_cov 5 --bestn 10 --n_core 6)
+* Good hit same stats as previous runs - 000021F 000024568:E~000030828:B~000005413:B~000024568:E ctg_linear 41543 158632

+* Switch to 18k?
+  * 18k job running...

+* In SMRT Portal, running a re-reversed second Quiver of 17k_1, after first run (16743)
+  * Consider running the direct output of first round as well?
+    * Dip is in the centre so long reads needed to correct the trough...
+  * Second round appears to have improved coverage.
+Try one more round?

+* Run an annotation on the current mitogenome (Prokka?) and see WHERE the problem area is
+  * Problem area does appear to be repeat region; align multiple assembly attempts and see whether this accounts for all potential errors
+* Experiment with 18k SRL Falcon once it has finished
+  * Try other parameter values for 17k (not ones taken from the previous experiments which gave identical results to one another...)